cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 #### Mitigations

 We accept the risk described above for these reasons:
-- We designed the CLI's new manifest parser to preserve any unrecognized YAML properties in the in-memory representation of the YAML, so they will be sent along to CAPI in the end.
+- We designed the CLI's new manifest parser to preserve any unrecognized YAML properties in the in-memory representation of the YAML, so they will be sent along to the API in the end.
 This means CAPI is free to make additive changes to the manifest specification, and users can leverage them without needing any CLI changes.
 - If CAPI makes a _breaking_ change to the manifest specification, this will impact the CLI.
 However, we discussed this with the CAPI team, and they are unlikely to do so anytime soon, since it will also force any users to refactor their manifests (and require changes in any other clients dependent on the manifest spec).
 If they do want to make a breaking change, they will likely introduce the idea of _versioned manifests_ and continue to support multiple manifest specifications for some time.

-### Less leftovers when `push` fails
+### Fewer leftovers when `push` fails
 Before the refactor, failed pushes could result in state changes.
 These changes would not get rolled back after the `push` exited with an error.

 Setup:
 Suppose the CLI user started with no existing app and a space memory quota of 500 MB.
 If they supplied a manifest:
 ```yaml
 applications: